RocketDerp/April14_2025/Important/Booby_Trapped_Reality.md

 Weizenbaum, Joseph (1976).
 Computer Power and Human Reason: From Judgement to Calculation.
 W. H. Freeman. page 7.

+**ELIZA year 1966, it took a decade** until 1976 to realize and articulate what had been witnessed.

 &nbsp;

 ## Tabloid news, Infomercials